wallivy/ecowegroup/Services/Preference.md

 # Preference
- At ECOWE GROUP Limited we improve us and the surrounding people with the preferences as following:
+ At ECOWE GROUP Limited we improve the surrounding people wuth the preferences concerned to train, assit for a higher level and practical solution, even we can provide the integrated service assigned with a series of consultancy, information or development business.
 ## 1. Consultancy
   - Project Management